shorinji/metmap/README.md

 Further reading
 ---------------

-These are the best sources I have found to understand the structure of the metroid rom:
+These are the best sources I have found to understand the structure of the metroid rom.
-Still some info I am missing so far though ...
+Still missing some info about how tiles/chr are loaded...

 * https://datacrystal.romhacking.net/wiki/Metroid:ROM_map
 * https://datacrystal.romhacking.net/wiki/Metroid:Item_data_format